kartik-pz/cuda/README.md

 ## Day 1
 ### File: `vectadd.cu`
 **Summary:**
-Implemented vector addition by writing a simple CUDA program.
+Implementing vector addition by writing a simple CUDA program.
 Explored how to launch a kernel to perform a parallelized addition of two arrays, where each thread computes the sum of a pair of values.

 **Learned:**
 - Basics of writing a CUDA kernel.